-Can You Receive SSD Benefits for Pulmonary Disorders/Lung Disease?
+Can You Receive SSD Benefits for Pulmonary Disorders/Lung Disease in Connecticut?

 If you are battling a pulmonary disorder or lung disease, then you may be eligible to receive disability benefits from the Social Security Administration (SSA).
 Please consider contacting a member of the Kocian Law Group to assist you in presenting your case to the SSA in the best possible light.